MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-office365.md

 ---
 # required metadata

-title: Office 365&colon; Configure clients & online services - AIP
+title: Configuration for Office 365 clients and online services to use Azure RMS from AIP
 description: Information and instructions for admins to configure Office 365 to work with the Azure Rights Management service from Azure Information Protection.
 author: cabailey
 ms.author: cabailey